max-geller/angular-supastarter/CODE_OF_CONDUCT.md

 ## Enforcement

-If you experience or witness any abusive or unacceptable behavior, please report it to the project lead.
+If you experience or witness any abusive or unacceptable behavior, please report it to the [project owner](mailto:angular.supastarter@gmail.com).
 We’ll review and investigate all complaints, and respond in a way that fits the situation.
 We’ll also make sure to keep the reporter’s information confidential.

 If a project maintainer doesn't enforce the Code of Conduct in good faith, they may face temporary or permanent consequences as decided by other leaders in the project.